 There will be three major programming projects which will take a significant amount of time to complete outside of class.
-These projects will require you to integrate the information learned in class and from the text books.
-All source code should conform to "McCown's Tips to Writing Clean Code" (link available from the class website).
+These projects will require you to integrate the information learned in class and perform some research to produce a non-trivial web application using a particular technology.